STEPHAN-EOM/AirBNB_Sentiment_Analysis/README.md

-# Inside Airbnb Data - Dublin, Leinster, Ireland
+# Inside Airbnb Data - Dublin, Ireland

 This repository contains data files obtained from the Inside Airbnb website for Dublin, Leinster, Ireland.
 The data files include `listings.csv.gz` and `reviews.csv.gz`, which provide information on Airbnb listings and timestamped reviews, respectively.